octokit/authentication-strategies.js/README.md

 **Module**: [`@octokit/auth-oauth-user`](https://github.com/octokit/auth-oauth-user.js#readme)

-OAuth user authentication be created by both OAuth Apps and GitHub Apps.
+OAuth user authentication can be created by both OAuth Apps and GitHub Apps.
 OAuth Apps create OAuth user access tokens which are granted a set of scopes at the time of creation.
 GitHub apps create user-to-server tokens which authenticate as both a user and the app/installation.
 It can be created using the [OAuth web flow](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/#web-application-flow) or [OAuth Device flow](https://docs.github.com/en/developers/apps/authorizing-oauth-apps#device-flow)

 There are differences between [OAuth Apps](https://docs.github.com/en/developers/apps/building-oauth-apps) and the OAuth features from [GitHub Apps](https://docs.github.com/en/developers/apps/building-github-apps), see the list in [OAuth app authentication](#oauth-app-authentication).